Anthony Herbert (footballer)

-Anthony Herbert (born 18 April 1998) is a Trinidadian professional footballer currently playing as a defender for Las Vegas Lights.
+Anthony Herbert (born 18 April 1998) is a professional footballer currently playing as a defender for USL Championship club Indy Eleven.
+Born in the United States, he plays for the Trinidad and Tobago national team.

 Club career

 In February 2022, it was announced that Herbert had signed a professional contract with Finnish side Haka.
 He signed a contract extension in November of the same year.

 Herbert returned to the United States in February 2024, signing with USL Championship side New Mexico United on February 21, 2024.

 On July 25, 2025, Herbet was transferred to Las Vegas Lights.

+In January 2026, Indy Eleven announced they had signed Herbert to a contract for the 2026 season.

 International career

 In September 2022, Herbert received his first call up to the Trinidad and Tobago national football team.